bazelbuild/bazel-blog/_posts/2018-04-13-preliminary-sandboxfs-support.md

 install sandboxfs and perform a Bazel build with it.
 Be aware that due to the current status of sandboxfs (no formal releases), these may change at any time.

-1. Ensure you are using Bazel 0.12.0 or newer.
+1. Ensure you are using a Bazel build newer than April 13th or wait for the future 0.13.x release series.

 1. Download and install sandboxfs so that the `sandboxfs` binary ends up in your `PATH`.
 There currently are no formal releases for this project so you